1. Communicate Early and Often

 2. Use the Technology Effectively

-- Students enrolled in online courses at Virginia Western are expected to have a laptop computer (or a desktop system with webcam and microphone) that meets the minimum specifications listed on this page.
+- Students enrolled in online courses at Virginia Western are expected to have a laptop computer (or a desktop system with webcam and microphone) that meets these minimum specifications.

 - There are a few core computer applications you will also need to use for most of your online classes at Virginia Western including, Canvas, Zoom, email, and Microsoft Office.
 See the Technology and Applications for Online Learning section below for information about access and support for these applications.